All products, designs & images shown are © 2006-2018 Stuart Fellowes All Rights Reserved.

 Historic Architecture models

-This piece is a solid resin-cast scale depiction of Saint Oran’s Celtic cross on Iona.
+This piece is a miniature depiction of Saint Oran’s Celtic cross on Iona.
 Presented as a re-construction of how the cross looked when it was first carved in the 8th Century AD

 Standing more than 11 feet tall, St. Oran’s cross was carved probably at the request Óengus son of Fergus, king of the Picts, who conquered Iona around 741 A.D, and it thought to be the first Celtic High Cross ever made.